spvn-rs/spvn/README.md

 - perf has test files containing basic benchmarks
   - hypercorn @ 1 worker = 683402-788307 ns
-  - spvn -> py @ 1 worker = 395430-727142 ns
+  - spvn -> py @ 1 worker = 159201-221808 ns

-This is still too slow, but is a <i>very</i> preliminary implementation of the caller protocol using sync processes.
-The intented scope is to bring methods into async runtimes, allowing for concurrent continuous calls without dropping connections or locks due to IO bound processes.
+This is a <i>very</i> preliminary implementation of the caller protocol using async processes.

 ## Developing